- Skip Ahead to

 - Capacity overview

 Workload gives you a visual snapshot of team capacity and a closer look into what your team is working on across projects — all in one place.
 Pinpoint conflicts so you can address risks and keep projects on track by easily reassigning or rescheduling tasks in the same view.
 Make sure team members aren’t overwhelmed or underworked, and projects are properly staffed.

 You can access Workload through Portfolios - Click Portfolios in the sidebar, select a Portfolio and then navigate to the Workload tab.

 User lists are populated by anyone who has work assigned to them in the projects in the Portfolio.

 Create a team Portfolio to see your team’s work across projects.
 Create a Portfolio across teams to see important projects you own that are shared by multiple teams.

 How to create a Portfolio

-In order to use Workload you must have a current Portfolio or create a new Portfolio.
+To use Workload, you must have a current Portfolio or create a new Portfolio.

 To create a Portfolio: